finnito/Science/content/12phy/as91172/markdown/atoms-and-isotopes.md

 ## Atoms vs Ions

-- Every atom is neutral (has no overall charge).
-This is because they have the same number of protons and electrons.
-The positive charge of protons and the negative charge of electrons cancel each other out.
+- Every atom is neutral (has no net charge).
+- They have the same number of protons (+ve) and electrons (-ve).
+- The positive charge of protons and the negative charge of electrons cancel each other out.

 ---